mcdamo/trakt-imdb-importer/README.md

 4. Tick checking & scrobble
 5. Copy "Client ID" & "Client Secret"

+### Setting OAUTH client in script

+1. Copy `oauth_client.yml.dist` to `oauth_client.yml`
+2. Fill in "Client ID" & "Client Secret" from Trakt.tv application

+## Using the script

+### Getting IMDB csv file.

+1. Login to IMDB
+2. Form "Your Name" drop down, select "Your Lists"
+3. Select "Your Ratings" list
+4. At the bottom of the page there is link "Export this list"
+5. Save the file on your computer

 ### Run the application

-suppose you have the csv file name 'ratings-imdb.csv' in the same directory as the project
+suppose you have the csv file name 'imdb-ratings.csv' in the same directory as the project

 execute

-    $ bundle exec ruby import.rb ratings-imdb.csv
+    $ bundle exec ruby import.rb imdb-ratings.csv

-1. it will ask for "Client ID" and "Client Secreet" you obtain erlier.
-Copy paste (and enter) for each value
+1. On first use it will ask you to authorize:
-2. It will then ask you to open link in the browser.
+  a. then ask you to open link in the browser.
 Login with your account and authorize the app.
-3. Copy the "OAUTH AUTHORIZATION CODE" to the terminal
+  b.
+Copy the "OAUTH AUTHORIZATION CODE" to the terminal
-4. It will then post all the reatings & history (mark as watched) data from IMDB to trakt.
+2. It will then post all the ratings data from IMDB to trakt.